Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: HMPC for harmonic reference tracking

 with $T_e\in\Sp{n_x}$, $T_h \in\Dp{n_x}$, $S_e\in\Sp{n_u}$, and $S_h \in\Dp{n_u}$; and $\sigma > 0$ is taken as an arbitrarily small scalar to avoid a possible controllability loss in the presence of active constraints at an equilibrium point \cite{limon_mpc_2008}.

 Constraints \eqref{eq:HMPC:cond:inic}-\eqref{eq:HMPC:constraints} impose the typical MPC constraints, namely, the initial state, system dynamics and system constraints.
 Constraint \eqref{eq:HMPC:xN} imposes that the predicted state $x^N$ reaches the value of the artificial harmonic reference at $k = N$.
-The equality constraints \eqref{eq:HMPC:D} impose the satisfaction of the system dynamics \eqref{eq:model} on the artificial harmonic reference, as shown in Property \ref{prop:harmonic:dynamics}, whereas the second order cone constraints \eqref{eq:HMPC:C} impose the strict satisfaction of the system constraints \eqref{eq:constraints} on the artificial harmonic reference, as shown in Property \ref{prop:harmonic:constraints}.
+The equality constraints \eqref{eq:HMPC:D} impose the satisfaction of the system dynamics \eqref{eq:model} on the artificial harmonic reference, as shown in Proposition \ref{prop:harmonic:dynamics}, whereas the second order cone constraints \eqref{eq:HMPC:C} impose the strict satisfaction of the system constraints \eqref{eq:constraints} on the artificial harmonic reference, as shown in Proposition \ref{prop:harmonic:constraints}.
 The satisfaction of \eqref{eq:HMPC:D} and \eqref{eq:HMPC:C} implies that the artificial harmonic reference is a strictly admissible harmonic signal of system \eqref{eq:model} subject to \eqref{eq:constraints}, where strict satisfaction of the constraints is attained due to the inclusion of the scalar $\sigma > 0$ in \eqref{eq:Y:sets}, as stated in Corollary \ref{coro:harmonic}.

 The cost function of the HMPC formulation penalizes, on one hand, the discrepancy between the predicted states $x^k$ and inputs $u^k$ with the values $\xhj$ and $\uhj$ of the artificial harmonic reference at prediction time $k$, respectively, and on the other hand, the discrepancy between the parameters $(\xH, \uH)$ with $(\xrH(t), \urH(t))$.
 The effect is that the artificial harmonic reference will tend towards the reference, while in turn the predicted states will tend towards the artificial harmonic reference.
 Let $\vv{x}^*$, $\vv{u}^*$, $\xH^*$ and $\uH^*$ be the optimal solution of \eqref{eq:HMPC}.
 The control input $u(t)$ is taken as the first move in the sequence of optimal inputs $\vv{u}^*$.
+We note that~\eqref{eq:HMPC} can recover the classical local optimality of MPC for tracking (see \cite[Property~1]{ferramosca_mpc_2009}) if, for instance, linear penalization terms are added to $V_h$, i.e, $\alpha_e \| \xe - \xre \|$, $\alpha_s \| \xs - \xrs(t) \|$, $\alpha_c \| \xc - \xrc(t) \|$, $\beta_e \| \ue - \ure \|$, $\beta_s \| \us - \urs(t) \|$, $\beta_c \| \uc - \urc(t) \|$, with $\alpha_{\{e, s, c\}}, \beta_{\{e, s, c\}} \geq 0$ large enough.
+However, in this article we focus on the previously shown quadratic offset cost $V_h$, since it results in a much simpler to solve optimization problem; a typicall choice in linear MPC for tracking for this reason~\cite{krupa_MPCT_implem_2021}.